ibm-cloud-docs/databases-cli-plugin/cli-change-log.md

 # {{site.data.keyword.databases-for}} CLI change log
 {: #cli-change-log}

 In this change log, you can learn about the latest changes, improvements, and updates for the {{site.data.keyword.databases-for}} CLI plug-in.

+## Version 0.17.1
+{: #cli-0171}

+- Adds `deployment-user-set` command to update Redis roles.
+- Removes default role from `deployment-user-create`.
+- Updates description of `deployment-user-create` since Redis is also using this command.

 ## Version 0.16.9
 {: #cli-0169}